Louis C.K.: 2017: Sexual misconduct allegations and fallout

-In the wake of the scandal, C.K. suffered severe repercussions, stating in 2018 that the fallout had taken him through "hell and back" and cost him approximately $35 million in lost income.
-The Orchard announced it would not distribute the film I Love You, Daddy, and co-stars Chloë Grace Moretz and Charlie Day said they would not participate in the film's promotion.
-FX Networks announced it was cutting ties with C.K., and Netflix announced that it would not be moving forward with a second planned stand-up special featuring the comedian.
+Following the scandal, C.K. suffered severe repercussions, stating in 2018 that the fallout had taken him through "hell and back" and cost him approximately $35 million in lost income.
+The release and distribution of his film I Love You, Daddy was cancelled, and FX Networks and Netflix cut ties with C.K.
 HBO dropped C.K.'s appearance on an upcoming Night of Too Many Stars television special and removed his content from their on-demand services.
+C.K.'s manager Dave Becky, who was under fire for allegedly making threatening statements, dropped C.K. as a client.
 TBS suspended production of, and eventually scrapped, its animated series The Cops, co-created with Albert Brooks.
-Illumination, about to produce the animated children's film The Secret Life of Pets 2 in which C.K. was to reprise his starring role from the previous film, terminated their relationship with him and hired Patton Oswalt as his replacement.
-The Disney Channel also removed C.K. from reruns of Gravity Falls, redubbing his character's voice with series creator Alex Hirsch.
+His voice was either replaced or removed from projects such as Illumination's The Secret Life of Pets 2 and Disney Channel's Gravity Falls.